igayy/Nestcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [PigycoinTalk](https://pigycointalk.io/) forums.
+* Discuss on the [NestcoinTalk](https://nestcointalk.io/) forums.
-* Discuss general Pigycoin development on #pigycoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=pigycoin-dev).
+* Discuss general Nestcoin development on #nestcoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=nestcoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)